tsaiy/CAI_AMP_Synthetic_Data_Studio/docs/technical_overview.md

 <examples>
 {
-   "question": "How do you implement a graph data structure and perform depth-first search traversal?", "solution": "Here's an implementation of a graph using an adjacency list and depth-first search traversal:", "code": """ class Graph:
+   "question": "How do you implement a graph data structure and perform depth-first search traversal?", "solution": """Here's an implementation of a graph using an adjacency list and depth-first search traversal:

+class Graph:
     def __init__(self):
         self.graph = {}